ArtifactLabs/git-recycle-bin/readme.md

 ## How it works

-`git-recycle-bin` keeps artifacts in their own branches while associating them with commits using git notes.
+`git-recycle-bin` stores artifacts in dedicated branches and links them to source commits using git notes.
 Because notes are non-destructive, you can look up previous binaries and reuse them.
-The name comes from the ability to recycle artifacts and eventually remove them when no longer needed.
+The name comes from the ability to recycle artifacts.
+Stale ones can be removed when no longer needed.
 CI pipelines can fetch a matching artifact and skip rebuilding altogether.

 ## Technical details